zymbit-applications/aws-credentials-provider/README.md

 ## Global AWS Setup

 ### Prerequisites
-This global setup can be done anywhere with AWS CLI v2 installed.
+This global setup can be done anywhere with the AWS CLI installed and an associated user with the AWS CLI.

+#### Quick tutorial of how I setup a user to use AWS CLI.
+ - Go to AWS IAM console, click users, add user, input a user name, and check programatic access.
+ - Click Next:Permissions, "Attach existing policies directly", click AdministratorAccess
+ - Click Next:Tags, Next:Review, Create user.
+Stay on this page.
+ - On your device, run `sudo aws configure` and fill in the appropriate values from the AWS page.

 ### Create a private certificate authority
 On the device you want to hold your private CA and sign requests, do the following.